vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 ## Maven-Toys---Sales-Analysis-Report-Development-Project

+### Overview

+Maven Toys, a renowned toy company, has provided two years of data (2022 and 2023) for analysis.
+The goal is to evaluate their performance and uncover insights aligned with the specified requirements below, enabling data-driven decision-making to support their business objectives.

 ### Report Requirements
 - Provide an analysis of Sales and Profit by Product Category.
 - Identify and display the Top 10 Most Sold Products.